 Before lockdown we had plans to invest in a large state of the art Soft Play facility.
 We still have plans but the current situation means it is going to be delayed for a while.
 But we know that this is such an important thing to have for our local families.
 So many of you have children over and under 5 years and want them all to be entertained at the same time.

-In this way we will be able to open this soft play area up but also manage the capacity carefully.
 Please keep in mind that, for the safety of the toddlers, to enter the soft play area your child must be BOTH 7 years old less AND less than 125cm tall.